 The Children’s Sangha has developed the Student Leadership Partnership to support young adults in caring and advocating for people and planet!
-Young leaders who work with The Children’s Sangha and our community partners are guided in creating a more compassionate, just and sustainable world… They take on various roles through internship positions, mentoring opportunities and community activism.
+Youth Leaders who work with The Children’s Sangha and our community partners are guided in creating a more compassionate, just and sustainable world… They take on various roles through internship positions, mentoring opportunities and community activism.
 In supporting one another and collaborating as change-makers, our young people will find and follow their bliss and impact the lives of others and our world.

 One of our partnerships is with the Women’s Diversity Network (WDN) as participants in the Youth Council.
 Our young people work together on a range of projects including student-driven workshops and events for Long Island schools and community groups.
 Last year, they ran March for Our Lives on the SUNY Old Westbury campus!
-This year they will be organizing a film screening of Black Panther with a workshop, entitled Black Panther Unpacked, at SUNY College at Old Westbury in collaboration with the American Studies and First Year Experience Departments.
-And, young people in Student Leadership with those in our Project Stewardship program will volunteer at the LIWDN 2019 Summit as some did last year.
-Details forthcoming in early 2019!
+This year they organized a film screening of Black Panther with a workshop, entitled Black Panther Unpacked, at SUNY College at Old Westbury in collaboration with the American Studies and First Year Experience Departments.
+And, young people in Student Leadership worked with some of our Project Stewardship young adults to volunteere at the LIWDN Summit in 2018 and 2019… and will be doing so again in 2020.